briantam121/idk/README.md

 ## Usage
 ```
 I used jupyer notebook with python language with this assignment.
-Open the logistic_regression_algorithm.ipynb to run the class cell first.
+Open the random_forest_algorithm.ipynb to run the class cell first.
 Then, types the following commands for creating random model.
 ```
 ### Initilize dataset